JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 * <https://Selfhosted.show>
 * <https://selfh.st/>

-6. Keep writting, but less and more quality
+6. Keep writting, but less and MORE QUALITY (< 2/week AND <60/year )
 7. Get better at Writting ebooks